Blosc/c-blosc2/ANNOUNCE.md

 ## What is new?

-On behalf of the Blosc team, we are happy to announce the second C-Blosc2 release (Release Candidate 2) that is meant to be reviewed by users.
-As of RC1 we are declaring both the API and the format frozen, and we are seeking for feedback from the community so as to better check the library and declare it apt for its use in production.
+On behalf of the Blosc team, we are happy to announce the 2.0.0 release (final) of C-Blosc2.
+As of now, both the API and the format are declared stable now and hence, apt for its use in production.

-In RC2 there is improved support for AArch64 (aka ARM64), ARMv7l, ARMv6l
-and powerpc64le.
-Thanks to Alexandr Romanenko, Mark Kittisopikul and Mosè Giordano from the Julia packaging team for their help.

-Also, we have implemented performance improvements in the BloscLZ codec and updated different codecs to latest versions (zlib-ng and zstd).
+In this release we have improved several things, but perhaps the most outstanding one is the addition of registering plugins.
+That allows users of C-Blosc2 to produce filters and codecs that are better adapted to their needs.
+We have blogged about it: https://www.blosc.org/posts/registering-plugins/

 There are a *lot* of new features in C-Blosc2 compared with C-Blosc, its predecessor.
 Just have a look at [our RC1 blog](https://www.blosc.org/posts/blosc2-ready-general-review/)